RedcliffStudios/Igneous/docs/Templates/Viewmodel.md

 	CanReloadWhileAiming = false,
 	CanAim = true,

+	-- OPTIONAL but has hardcoded support

+	Lock = {
+		X = true, -- Viewmodel doesn't rotate on the X axis Y = false,
+		Z = false
+	},

+	Offset = vector.create(0, 0, 0) -- Camera offset

-	-- OPTIONAL (You can add any sort of data that might fit your needs)
+	-- OPTIONAL but not hardcoded (You can add any sort of data that might fit your needs)

 	DisplayName = "Name",